 You can submit an application for the Queensland First Home Owners’ Grant through an approved agent such as Heritage Bank.
 You will need to complete an application form as well as provide the appropriate documentation.
 Supporting documents can vary depending on the situation of your new home e.g. buying a brand new home, building a home or building your own home.
 The application form will inform you as to what documents are mandatory for your situation.To find out more information on the Queensland First Home Owners' Grant, visit the Queensland Government website.

 For more information on the different initiatives for first home buyers from the Commonwealth and other states, you can find more details and resources available on the below websites.

 SA: Revenue SA

 TAS: State Revenue Office

-Most grants are paid directly into your mortgage loan after settlement occurs, and as such many lenders will not allow the grant to be used as your deposit when applying for a loan.
-It’s worth talking to your lender about this before you start looking at buying a home.
+Most grants are paid directly into your mortgage loan after settlement occurs, and as such most lenders will still require you to have a deposit when applying for a loan.
+The percentage of the deposit required will vary between lenders.
+Talk to us today before you start looking at buying your first home.

-Once you're ready to purchase though and need to apply, your conveyancing lawyer will be able to assist you with all the paperwork to apply for the relevant grant where you are purchasing your first property.
+Once you're ready to purchase and need to apply, your conveyancing lawyer will be able to assist you with all the paperwork to apply for the relevant grant when purchasing your first home.